top of page

 The programme of preparation is called "The Rite of Christian Initiation for Adults"(RCIA).
 It is made up of discussion, private thought and prayer, and culminates - for those who decide to accept Christ in their lives - in joining the Church in its public worship at Mass, and receiving the Eucharist and the other sacraments; participants are supported by the prayers of the parish community.
 RCIA has several stages, starting with that of enquiry; each stage takes as long as participants need, and there is no obligation and no pressure apart from what is in each one of us regarding God.

 Meetings take place on weekday evenings in the Presbytery, led by Fr.
-Graham and lay people of the parish.
+Alexander and lay people of the parish.

 Reconciliation First Holy Communion

-Parents meet twice during the Autumn to help them prepare their children for this Sacrament.
-There are four sessions from the “I Belong” book to be completed by the children with their catechists and an exercise on “Family Time” to be completed at home.
-Children make their First Reconciliation by the end of November.
+There are four sessions from the “I Belong” book to be completed by the children before they make their First Reconciliation by the end of November.

 First Holy Communion